joshhchun/blog/content/posts/tech/spring-boot/spring-boot.md

 # Why and What?

 Starting my internship this past week, there was a small problem: my project tech stack included Java Spring Boot, and I have never coded in Java before.
 In all honesty, I've seen so many Java programming memes, I thought it wasn't worth learning the language.
 To my surprise, however, it only took about one day to learn and get really comfortable with Java - and I really like it.
 To test if I could make something _somewhat practical_ in Java, I decided to make a RESTful API connected to a PostgreSQL database with a ReactJS front-end.
 I didn't want to make a simple todo app, so I decided to make a **request manager** that managed a pseudo-company's requests and complaints from users.
 Users can fill out a form with their name, age, email, and write their message.
-They can also see all requests & complaints that is in the database.
+They can also see all requests & complaints that are in the database.
 The pseudo-company is able to remove a request || complaint if they wanted to with a DELETE request.

 {{< figure src="/posts/tech/spring-boot/pictures/java.jpeg" align="center" height="400">}}